 Carefully add hot salsa to the jars, making sure you leave a little space at the top.
 At least 1/4 inch.
 Wipe the tops of each jar to make sure you don’t interfere with the seal by leaving some salsa on the edge.

-You need to boil the lids and seals for a few minutes before putting them on the jars to make sure the rubber seal is softened.
-Remove them from the boiling water (pro trip – use the water you’re boiling for the jars) and screw them onto the jars.
+You need to heat the lids and seals for a minute before putting them on the jars to make sure the rubber seal is softened.
+Remove them from the hot water (pro trip – use the water you’re boiling for the jars) and screw them onto the jars.
 Don’t over tighten.

 Once the water in the canner pot has come to a boil, lower the jars in, making sure they’re totally submerged, and boil for about 10 minutes if you’re using 250 ml jars, or up to 15 if you’re using larger jars.
 You will have to do this in batches because this Salsa recipe makes about 15 cups.